VTech Storio 3S

 I ordered a new tablet and I modified it the same way as before to add a serial port.
 After ._. was loaded I typed “1021”, pressed Enter and…

-Now, to be honest, I could have followed a step-by-step guide I found online when looking for information on the tablet.
-In fact, all of this has already been done before, and there are entire forums dedicated to hacking these tablets, along with patched firmware to run bootleg apps.
+Now, to be honest, I could have found all of this information online.
+In fact, this has already been done before, and there are entire forums dedicated to hacking these tablets, along with patched firmware to run bootleg apps.

-But I wanted to try it out myself, and going through the whole process was a fruitful learning experience: it gave context to all the things I read about, it gave me an opportunity to try some new tools and, most importantly, it was a lot of fun!
+But I wanted to try it out myself, and I found this whole process to be an excellent learning experience: it gave context to all the things I read about, provided me with an excuse to try some new tools.
+Also, and most importantly, it was a lot of fun!

-Furthermore, getting a root shell opens the door to a lot of new opportunities: I could try to cross-compile my own programs to run on the tablet, try to get my head around the software protection system, or just explore the filesystem to find some interesting stuff (more on that in a future post).
+Furthermore, getting a root shell opens the door to a lot of new opportunities: I could try to cross-compile my own programs to run on the tablet, try to get my head around the software protection system, or just explore the filesystem to find some interesting stuff.

 I hope this article inspires others who, like me, are interested in hardware hacking/reverse engineering but are too intimidated to give it a try.
 And if your soldering skills are better than mine, perhaps you can get away with buying only one tablet.